 In our opinion, the Chuckwagon sandwich is already a beast, but we love to be a bit extra - here are some add-ons that we think you might like;

-Spicy: Jalapeños, pepper jack cheese, spicy BBQ sauce
+- Spicy: Jalapeños, pepper jack cheese, tangy BBQ sauce

 What is a Chuckwagon sandwich?

 A chuckwagon sandwich is a beef patty or chicken-fried steak in sesame bread served with lettuce, tomato and mayonnaise - the steak is juicy and tender, and since it's covered in batter, the outside golden and crispy.
 Aside from this chicken-fried steak version, there is also a deli version of the chuckwagon sandwich, generally made with an assortment of cold cuts and cheeses.